veid71/Network-Speed-Test-Continuous-/README.md

 im sure this could be converted into a batch file or service (or daemon for you linux users) somehow to allow it to run in the background but both versions will need the powershell/cmd prompt to be open (but can be minimized) this was my first time writing a script and creating an actual github, feel free to edit the script for your situation or to add to or take away from it.

-this was my first time writing a script and creating an actual github, feel free to edit the script for your situation or to add to or take away from it.